wln1-ah/node-auth-local-mini/README.md

 ## Step 7

 ### Summary

 In this step, we'll create a `/me` endpoint that checks to see if `req.user` exists.
-If it does, it will send it.
+If it does, it will send our user object.
 If it doesn't, it will redirect to the `/login` endpoint.

 ### Instructions